Display and Formatting of Results

 The screenshot shows 3 fields:

-• JSON - internal representation of data in the scraper
+- JSON - the internal data representation in the scraper

-• Template - the template according to which the result is formatted
+- Template - - the template according to which the result formatting occurs

-• Result - the data converted according to the specified template, in the form in which the result will be written to the file
+- Result - - the directly transformed data according to the specified template; this is the exact form in which the result will be written to the file

 Text in the Template field: